 Drive: 2 hours

 Stay: Find an amazing Airbnb near Running Springs

 Enjoy the desert in Joshua Tree, CA

 Joshua Tree is truly one-of-a-kind.
 The complete nothingness that emanates from the star-splattered sky at night here is an absolute titan of the California natural wonders hierarchy.
-It’s scenic as hell during the day (which, during the winter, is a lot more manageable), too, what with all the eponymous Joshua Trees and weirdly picturesque rock formations.
+It’s scenic as hell during the day (which, during the fall and winter, is a lot more manageable), too, what with all the eponymous Joshua Trees and weirdly picturesque rock formations.
 Of course you could always stay in a hotel at the outskirts of town, but the only real way to take in the desert’s beauty is to camp or rent one of the many dome houses on Airbnb.
 You need to spend the night under the stars, and we’ve got a whole Joshua Tree guide dedicated to helping you do just that.